fraunhofer-isi/micat/doc/readme.md

 https://jupyterbook.org/en/stable/reference/cheatsheet.html

-Unfortunately, even when using the MyST extension vor VsCodium, the markdown **preview does not support MyST** directives, yet.
+Unfortunately, even when using the MyST extension vor VsCodium, the markdown **preview does not support all MyST** directives, yet.

 **c)** In order to build the documentation **locally**, use following commands from within the `doc` folder: